 It is much easier to debug your application or to work out where a problem lies if you don't treat the external code you are working with as a black box which you never look inside.
 The first thing you should do when an exception you don't understand is thrown from an open source library is jump to the class and line number and take a look to figure out what the code was doing there.
 Otherwise you're missing out on much of the benefit of using open source code.

-Spring Security uses git for version control.
+Spring Security now uses git for version control and is hosted on Github.
 From the command line, you can use the command

 git clone git://github.com/SpringSource/spring-security.gitTo obtain a copy of the source repository.